-What’s up everyone, today we have a payment workflow video that involves custom forms and payment pages,
+Here’s a payment workflow video that involves custom forms and payment pages,

-So this is a specific client intake process and to make it happen the software tools that we’re gonna talk about are:
+This is a specific client intake process and to make it happen the software tools that we’re gonna talk about are:

 - And a hosted payment page